lynchhj1/kiss-pull/README.md

 ### Prerequisites

-Beautiful soup should be the only module you should need.
+Beautiful soup should be the only module you need to install.
 You can use either of the below commands to install it.
 * python modules through apt
   ```sh
   sudo apt install python3-bs4